III International Conference on Aporophobia

-For this second conference, our keynote speaker will be Professor Aaron Reeves, from Oxford University, who will deliver a lecture on ‘Common People: how elites and the working class navigate the symbolic market for being ordinary’.
-We also invite researchers from all over the world to explore in depth several issues related to the phenomena of aporophobia.
+For this third conference, our keynote speaker will be Professor Imogen Tyler from Lancaster University, UK.
+She has written extensively on issues of stigma power and social inequalities, exploring intersectionalities with gender, race, immigration, among others.
+We invite researchers from all over the world to explore in depth several issues related to the phenomena of aporophobia.
 This year, we are calling papers on thematic areas such as:

 • Conceptual foundations of aporophobia